araobp/live/README.md

 ## Introduction

-This project is a web application for corporate showrooms that uses the Gemini Live API to create an interactive and informative user experience.
+This project is a web application for museums and corporate showrooms that uses the Gemini Live API to create an interactive and informative user experience.
 It features a QR code reader to understand the user's context and will incorporate Augmented Reality (AR) for visual guidance.

 ## Base Code: `live-audio-sveltekit5`